Can You Get Military Retirement Before 20 Years?

 I highly recommend visiting your local VA representative or a Veterans Service Organization for assistance with completing the paperwork for your disability claim.

 Here are the current VA service-connected disability rates.
-The rates receive an annual increase for cost of living.
+The rates receive an annual increase for cost-of-living-adjustment (COLA).

-Only you know the full situation of your separation.
-So the best thing to do is take some time to think about your situation, and your goals.
-If you separated some time ago, it may be difficult, or impossible to get back in the service, depending on your reenlistment code, current health, and other factors.
+Only you know the full details of your situation.
+If you are already separated, it may be difficult or impossible to get back in the service, depending on your reenlistment code, current health, and other factors.

-However, if you are able to return to service, joining the Guard or Reserves may be an option, depending on your reenlistment code, and the needs of the units.
-However, you may potentially be able to cross-train into another job, so don’t let that prevent you from seeking that option.
+However, if you are able to return to service, joining the Guard or Reserves may be an option, depending on your reenlistment code and the needs of the units.
+You also might be able to cross-train into another job, so don’t let that prevent you from seeking that option.

 Good luck with your decision, and thank you for your service.